PacktPublishing/Building-Blazor-WebAssembly-Applications-with-gRPC/README.md

 **Václav Pekárek**
 is an experienced developer with 10 years of web development experience using .NET and C#.
 He is also a Microsoft Certified Professional.Václav is the owner of a small IT company in Ostrava, Czech Republic.
 You can contact him on his LinkedIn page, on Twitter at @vaclavpekarek, or via email at vaclav.pekarek@evolutit.cz.
-### Download a free PDF

- <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
-<p align="center"> <a href="https://packt.link/free-ebook/9781804610558">https://packt.link/free-ebook/9781804610558 </a> </p>